DerekPascarella/Capcomvs.SNK2-EnglishPatchDreamcast/README.md

 <h1>Capcom vs. SNK 2: Millionaire Fighting 2001</h1>
 <img width="165" height="165" align="right" src="https://github.com/DerekPascarella/Capcom-vs.-SNK-2-English-Patch-Dreamcast/blob/main/images/cover.png?raw=true"><!--Download the English translation patch (more information in the <a href="#patching-instructions">Patching Instructions</a> section).
 Note that there are several patch options.-->
 Note that there are several options, explained below, for applying this English translation patch.
-All produce the same patched version of the game.
+All produce the same patched version of the game, but each caters to users in different ways.
 <br><br>
 For details on how to apply an individual patch, see the <a href="#patching-instructions">Patching Instructions</a> section.
 <br><br>